-As part of the 2016 Australian Bureau of Statistics Socio-Economic Indexes for Areas Census (SEIFA), the Index of Relative Socio-economic Disadvantage examines community disadvantage through 17 indicators generally associated with social wellbeing.
+As part of the 2021 Australian Bureau of Statistics Socio-Economic Indexes for Areas Census (SEIFA)\, the Index of Relative Socio-economic Disadvantage examines community disadvantage through indicators generally associated with social wellbeing.
 The SEIFA Index of Education and Occupation brings together indicators associated with a community's educational and occupational wellbeing.

 Overall, Newcastle has a relatively positive profile on each of these indicators.
-In 2016, it was in the least disadvantaged 33% of LGAs in Australia, and in the upper 18% of LGAs for educational and occupational status.
-However, there are some very disadvantaged areas in each of these measures of community wellbeing - particularly Beresfield-Hexham SA2 (Statistical Area Level 2), which is in the most disadvantaged 8% of SA2s in Australia and the lowest 2% of areas for education and occupational status; and Shortland-Jesmond SA2, which is in the most disadvantaged 9% of SA2s in Australia and the lowest 38% of areas for education and occupational status.
+In 2021, it was in the least disadvantaged 25% of LGAs in Australia, and in the upper 16% of LGAs for educational and occupational status.
+However, there are some very disadvantaged areas in each of these measures of community wellbeing - particularly Jesmond which was the most disadvantaged are in Newcastle in 2021, followed by Beresfield-Tarro, Birmingham Gardens-Callaghan, Wallsend and then Shortland-Sandgate.

-Other relatively disadvantaged areas are the SA2s of the Stockton area, Mayfield-Warabrook, Wallsend-Elermore Vale and Waratah-North Lambton, which are all in the most disadvantaged one-third of areas in Australia.
-These areas of more severe disadvantage are generally associated with high concentrations of social housing; older and generally higher-density private rental housing; concentrations of older people, including those previously employed in lower-income employment; and/or younger age profiles, high rates of unemployment and low educational achievement.
+These areas of more severe disadvantage are generally associated with high concentrations of social housing; older and generally higher-density private rental housing; concentrations of older people, including those previously employed in lower-income employment; and/or younger age profiles, high rates of unemployment and low educational achievement?